Occupational Noise at Work Services

 Where there are reasonably practicable things you can do to reduce risks from noise, that are reasonably practicable, they should be done.
 However, where noise exposures are below the lower exposure action values, risks are low and so you would only be expected to take actions that are relatively inexpensive and simple to carry out.

-Where your workplace noise assessment shows that your employees are likely to be exposed at or above the upper exposure action values, you must put in place a planned programme of noise control.
+Where your occupational noise assessments shows that your employees are likely to be exposed at or above the upper exposure action values, you must put in place a planned programme of noise control.
 How do I use the information from my risk assessment?
 Your risk assessment will have produced information on the risks and an action plan for controlling noise.
 Use this information to:

 - Establish priorities for action and a timetable (eg, consider where there could be immediate benefits, what changes may need to be phased in over a longer period of time and the number of people exposed to the noise in each case).